openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 .# Abstract

-This specification defines an API and corresponding OAuth 2.0-based authorization mechanisms for the issuance of verifiable Credentials.
+This specification defines an API for the issuance of verifiable Credentials.

 {mainmatter}

 # Introduction

-This specification defines an API designated as Credential Endpoint that is used to issue verifiable credentials and corresponding OAuth 2.0 based authorization mechanisms (see [@!RFC6749]) that the Wallet uses to obtain authorization to receive verifiable credentials.
-W3C formats as well as other Credential formats are supported.
-This allows existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) to extend their service and become Credential Issuers.
-It also allows new applications built using Verifiable Credentials to utilize OAuth 2.0 as integration and interoperability layer.
+This specification defines an API that is used to issue verifiable credentials.
+W3C formats [@VC_DATA] as well as other Credential formats are supported.

-Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect, in that they allow a Credential Issuer to assert End-User claims.
+Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect [@OpenID.Core], in that they allow a Credential Issuer to assert End-User claims.
 However, in contrast to the identity assertions, a verifiable credential follows a pre-defined schema (the Credential type) and is typically bound to key material allowing the End-User to prove the legitimate possession of the Credential.
 This allows secure direct presentation of the Credential from the End-User to the RP, without involvement of the Credential Issuer.
 This specification caters for those differences.

+Access to this API is authorized using OAuth 2.0 [@!RFC6749], i.e. the Wallet uses OAuth to obtain authorization to receive verifiable credentials.
+This way the issuance process can benefit from the proven security, simplicity, and flexibility of OAuth and existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) can be extended to become Credential Issuers.
+The same OAuth authorization server can protect one or more instances of the credential issuance API.

 # Terminology